 Dr Sabrina Disch, University of Cologne, DE

 We use magnetic SANS to investigate the magnetization distribution and spin disorder within magnetic nanoparticles.
-In this talk I will give an introduction to the technique and present our most recent work on spinel nanoparticles.
+In this talk I will give an introduction to the technique and present our most recent work on ferrite nanoparticles.

 These lectures are free and can be attended via Zoom by to up to 100 attendees.